deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ### Web Search

 We're given the task to query several data sources and mix the results.
-The queries should be concurrent and we should disregard the ones taking too long.
+The queries should run concurrently and we should disregard the ones taking too long.
 Also, we should handle a query response at the time of arrival, instead of waiting for all of them to complete.

 ```csharp
 var ch = Channel.CreateUnbounded<string>();